-#248 – Getting Started #4: The Equipment You Need for Your First Home GymTags: getting started
+#248 – Getting Started #4: The Equipment You Need for Your First Home GymTags: Coaches' Corner getting started Self-Coach

 Once you’ve made the decision and started traininginstead of exercising, it doesn’t take long to realize the average commercial “globo gym” is woefully inadequate for productive barbell training.
 Waiting to use the squat rack while someone finishes their high-rep curl set, poor quality barbells, dodecagonal plates, not being allowed to use chalk — these are just a few of the reasons that most trainees at Barbell Logic choose to build a home gym.